Considerations to get the best online payment system

 When you're accepting credit cards on your website you've got several options when it comes to online payment systems.
-These systems offer a variety of features and functionality, so be sure to select an online payment system that not only meets your business's needs today, but will meet them as you continue to grow.
+These systems offer a variety of features and functionality, so be sure to select an electronic payment platform that not only meets your business's needs today, but will meet them as you continue to grow.

-Here are a few things to consider when evaluating online payment systems.
+Here are a few things to consider when evaluating online payment solutions and gateways.

 Is the payment system compatible with your website?

 It might seem like a no-brainer, but compatibility can be easily overlooked.
 Be sure whatever online payment system you're considering is compatible with the software running your website.
 If it isn't, then move on or plan to update your site software.

 Most systems will accept Visa and MasterCard, but what about American Express or Discover?
 What about in-app payments or debit card transactions or other alternative payment options such as PayPal?
 Not every payment processing solution accepts every transaction, so be sure to select one that accepts the payment types your customers want to use.